The Rabbit Hole

 But I have strayed from the topic of this post.
 When researching one thing, you often find something else that has nothing to do with what you are looking for, but it piques your interest.
 That happens to me a lot.

-You might know this as the “Internet rabbit hole” you see when you try to research one thing and then accidentally go to Wikipedia, and then you are trying to find out what happened to Jimmy Hoffa?
+You might know this as the “Internet rabbit hole” you see when you research one thing and then accidentally go to Wikipedia, and then you are trying to find out what happened to Jimmy Hoffa.
 That is it in a nutshell.

 One rabbit hole I get sucked into often is I will see a picture like this one and want to know more about it.